Cologler/decoratemethod-python/README.md

-# decoratemethod-python
+# decoratemethod

-Let function decorator decorate the bound method of per instance.
+Let function decorator decorate the bound method for each instance.

-## Examples
+## Usage

 ### lru_cache

-To make per instance has they own lru cache:
+To let each instance has their own lru cache:

 ``` py
 from functools import lru_cache